JOIN US

 Prospective graduate students

-The Green Lab is recruiting PhD and MSc students for collaborative research projects in three areas of marine global change ecology and conservation: 1) ecology and management of marine biological invasions, 2) marine food webs and fisheries under climate change, and 3) dynamics and recovery in restored coastal ecosystems.
-You can read more about each theme here.
-Projects will begin in either Sept 2023 or January 2024.
+The Green Lab is always interested in hearing from prospective PhD and MSc students who are interested in collaborative research projects in the following areas of marine global change ecology and conservation: 1) ecology and management of marine biological invasions, 2) marine food webs and fisheries under climate change, and 3) dynamics and recovery in restored coastal ecosystems.
+You can read more about research we conduct in each theme here.

 About our research group: